 Darwin Show Day 2017 and 2018

 Darwin Show public holiday is usually on the last or second-last Friday in July.
+In 2017, the holiday is on 28 July.
 The Royal Darwin Show runs from 9 am to 10 pm on the Thursday, Friday and Saturday.

 The show is run by the Royal Agricultural Society of the Northern Territory and is the highly anticipated showcase of quality farming and production in the state.
 And many come for the equestrian events.